Before, During and After School

 - Chapter 3: Nutrition

 Comprehensive School Physical Activity Program (CSPAP): The Indiana Department of Health is working to create these programs throughout the state.
 CSPAP is a multi-component approach by which school districts and schools use all opportunities for students to be physically active, meet the nationally recommended 60 minutes of physical activity each day and develop the knowledge, skills and confidence to be physically active for a lifetime.
-A presentation on the Comprehensive School Physical Activity Program can be accessed here: webcast, PowerPoint.
+Four presentations on the Comprehensive School Physical Activity Program can be accessed here:

 The Physical Activity Guidelines for Americans is an essential resource for health professionals and policymakers as they design and implement physical activity programs, policies and promotion initiatives.
 It provides information that helps Americans make healthy choices for themselves and their families and discusses evidence-based, community-level interventions that can make being physically active the easy choice in all the places where people live, learn, work and play.